windsorcli/book/chapters/chapter02/chapter02.typ

 wsl --set-default-version 2", lang: "powershell")

   Modern Docker Desktop installations handle WSL2 setup automatically.
 Avoid manual WSL2 configuration unless working with custom Linux distributions.

+  === Windsor Hook Not Injecting Environment Variables

+  If Windsor environment variables are not being injected into your shell, the Windsor hook may not be set up correctly.
+To check:

+  On bash/zsh:
+  #smart-code("env | grep WINDSOR", lang: "bash")

+  On Windows (PowerShell):
+  #smart-code("Get-ChildItem Env: | Where-Object { $_.Name -like 'WINDSOR*' }", lang: "powershell")

+  If these commands return no output, Windsor is not injecting environment variables.
+Review your shell hook setup (see the relevant section in this book) and ensure the Windsor hook is installed and sourced in your shell profile (e.g., `.zshrc`, `.bashrc`, or PowerShell profile).

   === Performance Optimization